javier-a-agustin/ceca/README.md

 # up.sh command
 By using the ./up.sh shell command within the root directory the containers will start, and migrations and initial data will be added.
 This command won't work until the mysql database is created.

+# List of car plates from car_fixture.json
+- 123abc
+- 123def
+- 123ghi
+- 456abc
+- 456def